hashicorp/design-system/website/docs/components/toast/partials/guidelines/guidelines.md

 ## Icons

-All Toasts have icons by default that are intentionally tied to the Toast type.
+All Toasts have icons by default that are intentionally tied to the Toast color.

 Icons within `neutral` and `highlight` Toasts can be replaced with other Helios icons.
 Change them only when the new icon provides the user with extra value; otherwise, use the default icon provided.